 7. Nvidia Corp.
 (NVDA)

 Nvidia innovates the powerful graphics cards that are necessary for the best video game performance.
 Many esports leagues and streaming influencers boast Nvidia as their brand of choice for graphics cards.
-In Q2 2021, Nvidia saw an 85% increase in revenue within the gaming segment thanks to the release of the new GeForce RTX 30 series graphics cards.

 8. Microsoft Corp.
 (MSFT)